AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-enable-table.md

 **Permissions**.
 Enabling Stretch Database on a database or a table requires db\_owner permissions.
 Enabling Stretch Database on  a table also requires ALTER permissions on the table.

+ >   [!NOTE]
- >   [AZURE.NOTE] Later, if you disable Stretch Database, remember that disabling Stretch Database for a table or for a database does not delete the remote object.
+ > Later, if you disable Stretch Database, remember that disabling Stretch Database for a table or for a database does not delete the remote object.
 If you want to delete the remote table or the remote database, you have to drop it by using the Azure management portal.
 The remote objects continue to incur Azure costs until you delete them manually.

 ## <a name="EnableWizardTable"></a>Use the wizard to enable Stretch Database on a table
 **Launch the wizard**